cyberbotics/webots-doc/reference/connector.md

 ### Connector Axis System

-A `Connector`'s axis system is displayed by Webots when the corresponding robot is selected or when *Display Axes* is checked in Webots *Preferences*.
+A [Connector](reference/connector.md#connector)'s axis system is displayed by Webots when the corresponding robot is selected or when *Display Axes* is checked in Webots *Preferences*.
 The *z*-axis is drawn as a 5 cm blue line, the y-axis (a potential docking rotation) is drawn as a 5 cm red line, and each additional potential docking rotation is displayed as a 4 cm black line.
-The bounding objects and graphical objects of a `Connector` should normally be designed such that the docking surface corresponds exactly to *xy*-plane of the local coordinate system.
-Furthermore, the `Connector`'s z-axis should be perpendicular to the docking surface and point outward from the robot body.
+The bounding objects and graphical objects of a [Connector](reference/connector.md#connector) should normally be designed such that the docking surface corresponds exactly to *xy*-plane of the local coordinate system.
+Furthermore, the [Connector](reference/connector.md#connector)'s z-axis should be perpendicular to the docking surface and point outward from the robot body.
 Finally, the bounding objects should allow the superposition of the origin of the coordinate systems.
-If these design criteria are not met, the `Connector` nodes will not work properly and may be unable to connect.
+If these design criteria are not met, the [Connector](reference/connector.md#connector) nodes will not work properly and may be unable to connect.

 %figure "Connector axis system"
 ![Connector axis system](png/connector_axes.png)
 %end

-> **note**: To be functional, a `Connector` node requires the presence of a `Physics` node in its parent node.
-But it is not necessary to add a `Physics` node to the `Connector` itself.
+> **note**: To be functional, a [Connector](reference/connector.md#connector) node requires the presence of a [Physics](reference/physics.md#physics) node in its parent node.
+But it is not necessary to add a [Physics](reference/physics.md#physics) node to the [Connector](reference/connector.md#connector) itself.

 ### Connector Functions

 #### Description

-The `wb_connector_enable_presence()` function starts querying the `Connector`'s *presence* (see definition below) state each `ms` milliseconds.
-The `wb_connector_disable_presence()` function stops querying the `Connector`'s *presence*.
+The `wb_connector_enable_presence()` function starts querying the [Connector](reference/connector.md#connector)'s *presence* (see definition below) state each `ms` milliseconds.
+The `wb_connector_disable_presence()` function stops querying the [Connector](reference/connector.md#connector)'s *presence*.
 The `wb_connector_get_presence()` function returns the current *presence* state of this connector, it returns: